redhat-openshift-ecosystem/operator-pipelines/README.md

 # Operator pipelines

+## Local setup
+To create local cluster for sake of testing the pipelines, see [local-dev.md](docs/local-dev.md)

 ## Operator CI pipeline

 Operator CI pipeline is a pipeline that can be triggered by partner on on-premise